folio-org/okapi/doc/error-formats-in-folio.md

 It might make sense if there are error codes not covered by HTTP but needed across a variety of modules to provide a set of standard error codes but require that any codes not on the list, use a module-based namespace encoding.

-Since we have no immediate need for structure error information, there is little gain _now_ from adopting this approach.
+Since we have no immediate need for structured error information, there is little gain _now_ from adopting this approach.
 But it will be a big win down the line when we decide we need more expressive power in diagnostics.
 The ugrade path is very painless, as individual errors on the server side can be upgraded as and when; and no such change will require a corresponding UI change, the additional information will just be there for the UI to use when it's ready.

 So upgrading the format of an error reported by service doesn't break anything.